 At the other end of the spectrum we have the sub-sectors often reclassified as the ‘cultural industries.’
 Heritage, Museums, Galleries and Libraries, and Crafts.
 These may be run as not-for-profits, and their focus is often on the value that they can bring to communities.

 Over successive years, the Creative Industries have been the fastest growing part of the UK economy, and pre-pandemic labour market predictions suggested the sector would have double the average job growth up to 2024.
-It remains to see whether the long-term impact of Covid-19, added to the impact of Brexit, will prevent the industries achieving that growth potential.
+It remains to see whether the long-term impact of Covid-19, added to the impact of Brexit, and the rise of AI will prevent the industries achieving that growth potential.

 Creative Industries businesses often start on a shoestring but it’s likely that at some stage in their development, these businesses will apply for money either through public funding or private investment.